-One of the obvious reasons for this is the abundant opportunities to be found there, which is the world’s largest economy.
+One of the main reasons attracting investment is that it is home to the world’s largest economy.
 Excellent infrastructure; legal protection for corporations; a productive and skilled workforce; and lucrative consumer markets across several sectors make it an attractive place to do business.

-Having said that, the US is also famed for its sophisticated (and highly complex) tax system.
-With extensive tax regulations, all businesses that operate in the US will be subject to tax coverage in some shape or form.
-As a Japanese inbound business or entity growing your presence in the US, you will need to navigate your way through sometimes vague and confusing tax requirements on a national, state, and local level.
+Having said that, the US is also known for its highly complex tax system.
+With extensive tax regulations, all businesses that operate in the US will be subject to its tax laws.
+As a Japanese outbound business or an entity growing your presence in the US, you will need to navigate your way through sometimes vague and confusing tax requirements on a national, state, and local level.

-To help you avoid some common pitfalls when it comes to US corporate tax, we’ve outlined some of the major considerations that all businesses operating here should make, whether you’re simply operating a representative office or establishing a full subsidiary, distinct from your parent company.
+To help you avoid some common pitfalls when it comes to US corporate taxation, we’ve outlined some of the major considerations that all businesses operating in the US should make, whether you’re simply operating a representative office or establishing a fully owned subsidiary of the parent company.